Contrastive Reasoning Alignment: Reinforcement Learning from Hidden Representations: Safety Spaces in Reasoning Models

 Let $\mathbf{x}$ denote an input prompt and $\tau = (y_1, \dots, y_T)$ the generated reasoning trace.
 We extract the hidden representation $\mathbf{h} \in \mathbb{R}^d$ of the final reasoning token and map it to a normalized latent hypersphere via a projection head $f_\omega$: $\mathbf{z} = f_\omega(\mathbf{h}) \in \mathbb{R}^k$, with $\|\mathbf{z}\|_2 = 1$.
 Each trace is associated with a semantic label $y \in \{\text{Unsafe}, \text{Rethink}, \text{Safe}\}$.
 We maintain learnable class-wise prototypes $\boldsymbol{\mu}_c$ for each category $c$, updated via exponential moving average (EMA)~\cite{klinker2011exponential} to ensure training stability.

 We study representative large reasoning models (LRMs), including DeepSeek-R1~\cite{guo2025deepseek}, Phi-4-Reasoning~\cite{abdin2025phi}, and GPT-4o~\cite{hurst2024gpt}, which generate outputs autoregressively by predicting the next token conditioned on prior context.
 To characterize the representation space of individual reasoning traces, we analyze the hidden state of the final token produced during response generation.
 As an illustrative case, we use Qwen3-4B-Thinking~\cite{yang2025qwen3} as a probe model and examine prompt--response pairs from R2D-R1~\cite{zhu2025reasoning}.
-Under unethical jailbreak prompts, we extract safe, unsafe, and rethink reasoning traces—where rethink denotes traces with indeterminate safety—enabling a controlled comparison of their latent representations.
+Under unethical jailbreak prompts, we extract safe, unsafe, and rethink reasoning traces-where labels follow the R2D-R1 framework~\cite{zhu2025reasoning}: traces are assigned [SAFE]/[UNSAFE]/[RETHINK] via model self-evaluation and validated by Llama-Guard.
+The [RETHINK] label denotes cases that are not clearly harmful but require reconsideration, serving as an intermediate state between safe and unsafe reasoning.
 As shown in \cref{fig:hidden}, we project the latent representations of reasoning traces into two dimensions using PCA \cite{ivosev2008dimensionality}.
 Safe and unsafe traces occupy clearly separated regions of the latent space, while rethink traces concentrate near the boundary, suggesting transitional reasoning states between aligned and violating behaviors.